 Why Do Kids Need Physiotherapy?

 Most people generally know what physios might do for adults – help people with movement difficulties.
-But not many people know what a physio might do for a baby or child.
+But not many people understand what a physio might do for a baby or child.

 How Can Physiotherapy Help your Child?

-Some examples of common concerns that parents may have include:
+Some examples of common concerns that parents may have to include:

 - Premature babies (<36 weeks gestational age) or low birth weight babies (<1500g)

-- Newborn babies having difficulty turning their heads
+- Newborn babies have difficulty turning their heads

 - Newborn babies not tolerating tummy time